Sitecore/jss/docs/data/routes/docs/nextjs/experience-editor/architecture/en.md

 Interface which defines an editing data cache implementation.

 ### `EditingDataDiskCache`
-A disk-based editing data cache implementation (default `EditingDataCache` implementation).
+A disk-based `EditingDataCache` implementation (default).
 This is required for hosting on Vercel via [Serverless Functions](https://vercel.com/docs/serverless-functions/introduction).